Legends of Tomorrow: Cast and characters

 A former Central City high school athlete whose pro career was derailed by an injury and now works as an auto mechanic.
 He serves as the other half of the superhero Firestorm with Martin Stein.
 After Stein dies, Jax decides to leave the Waverider and return to the present as he is no longer a metahuman.
-The producers decided to create Jax as the other half of Firestorm to have him be someone in his early 20s and different from Ronnie's Firestorm, bringing comedy and camaraderie with Stein.
+The producers decided to create Jax as the other half of Firestorm to have him be someone in his early 20s and different from Ronnie Raymond's Firestorm, bringing comedy and camaraderie with Stein.
 The character was introduced on The Flash.